Providers Profiles#

 OpenStack#

-resources to for the provider.
+resources to for the provider manually.
 The following example shows how to configure the OpenStack

 provider for the on-premises savi edge cluster with scinet region with primary zone default.